pulumi/pulumi-hugo/themes/default/content/learn/_index.md

     along with best practices and architectural patterns, through real-life examples.

-    In each tutorial, you'll complete a series of steps while exploring Pulumi\
-    to complete a project or build a system.
-Start with Pulumi Fundamentals to get comfortable with the vocabulary, and then head to one of the cloud-specific tutorials to get farther down your learning pathway.
+    In each tutorial, you'll complete a series of steps while exploring Pulumi to complete a project or build a system.
+Start with Pulumi Fundamentals to get comfortable with the vocabulary, and then head to another pathway to explore further.

 # Exclude from search-engine indexing for now.
 block_external_search_index: true